kalekundert/wellmap/docs/basic_usage_r.rst

 1. Install wellmapr
 ===================
 Install |wellmapr| from GitHub.
-It's good to be aware that |wellmapr| is written in Python and made available to R using the `reticulate`_ package.
+It's good to be aware that |wellmapr| is written in python and made available to R using the `reticulate`_ package.
 This detail shouldn't affect you in normal usage, but may be relevant if the installation doesn't go smoothly: